 The frequency range is measured in hertz (Hz) and subwoofers usually have a frequency range between 20-200Hz.
 An average subwoofer may not be able to dip below the 100Hz range, while more expensive, professional quality subwoofers can dip as low as 20Hz.

 Thanks to shallow mount subwoofers, it’s easier than ever to achieve deep, powerful bass in your car, regardless of what you drive.
-While there are some tradeoffs with a shallow mount subwoofer, the benefits greatly outweigh the drawbacks for most applications.
+While there are some trade-offs with a shallow mount subwoofer, the benefits greatly outweigh the drawbacks for most applications.

 When you’re shopping for the best shallow mount subwoofer for your needs, be sure to evaluate important factors like the specs, build quality and overall sound of the sub before making your purchase.
+Brands also matter greatly as always, so look especially at brands like Rockford Fosgate, JL Audio, and other top brands that have the best frequency response and components used like rubber surround in their construction.